Managing clusters

 export LABEL_VALUE=YOUR-LABEL-VALUE

-kubectl label membercluster $MEMBER_CLUSTER $LABEL_KEY=$LABEL_VALUE
+kubectl label membercluster $MEMBER_CLUSTER_NAME $LABEL_KEY=$LABEL_VALUE

 Feedback